 How to Clean Your House With Baking Soda

-These are some of the applications that you can use baking soda for as a natural home alternative for cleaners, degreasers or disinfectants that you buy in the store:
+These are some of the applications that you can use baking soda for to clean your house naturally.
+It may be less dangerous than degreasers or disinfectants that you buy in the store:

 - As a fabric softener: The ones you buy at the store give your clothes a perfumed smell but they create a layer of grease on the fibers to compensate for the action of powdered soap or detergent.
-Use a cup of baking soda to wash an ecological product and as a softener directly in the washer.
+Use a cup of baking soda to wash an eco-friendly product and as a softener directly in the washer.
 Keep in mind that this is not a cleaner.

 - Cleans the oven: You just have to sprinkle water on the inside and then cover the surface with a few tablespoons of baking soda.
 Leave it closed and let sit all night.
 If it wasn’t very dirty, you will see that it is shinier the next day.
 If it has old stains, you will need to wash it with a wet cloth with water and soap and rinse it off with water.

-Images courtesy of Liesi, athriftymrs.com, solylunafamilia, Scott Rubin, Kate Ter Haar, Rex Roof.
+Images courtesy of Liesi, athriftymrs.com, solylunafamilia, Scott Rubin, Kate Ter Haar, Rex Roof.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Adhikari S. Additives and Preservatives Used in Food Processing and Preservation, and Their Health Implication.
 In Food Chemistry, M. Sen (Ed.).
 2021; https://doi.org/10.1002/9781119792130.ch2.